Program & Events

 - Watershed Education

-Examine our indoor and outdoor exhibits on your own for free.
-Explore the outdoor trails with one of our interpretive brochures:
+The pond, trial and outdoor exhibits remain open.
+Explore on your own for free with one of our interpretive brochures.

 - Self-Guiding Nature Trail Map (PDF)